 Introduced by \cite{dennis2020emergent}, Minigrid is a good benchmark due to its easy interpretability and customizability.
 In our experimental settings, the teacher has a maximum budget of 60 steps to place small block cells and another two steps to place the start position and goal position at the end.
 The student agent is required to navigate to the goal cell within 256 steps and it receives rewards=(\textit{num-steps}/256) upon success, otherwise, it receives zero rewards.
 Figure \ref{fig:minigrid_domain} displays a few training examples from the domain.

-We train all the student agents for 30k PPO updates ($\sim$250M steps) and evaluate their transfer capabilities on eight zero-shot OOD environments (see the first row in Figure \ref{fig:minigrid_domain}) used in the literature and that are crafted by humans.
+We train all the student agents for 30k PPO updates ($\sim$250M steps) and evaluate their transfer capabilities on eight zero-shot OOD environments (see the first row in Figure \ref{fig:minigrid_domain}) used in the literature that are crafted by humans.
 We summarize the empirical results of our proposed algorithm and all other benchmarks in Figure \ref{fig:results_mg_iqm} and Figure \ref{fig:results_mg}.
-Here are the key observations from both the figures: \squishlist \item Figure \ref{fig:results_mg_iqm}: DIPLR surpasses all the benchmark approaches, and surpasses the leading best approach, PLR$^{\bot}$ by more than 20\% with regards to IQM and Optimality Gap. \item Figure \ref{fig:results_mg_iqm}: DIPLR$^-$ performs on-par or better than PLR$^{\bot}$. \item Figure \ref{fig:results_mg_iqm}: PAIRED performs poorly, as the long horizon (60 steps) and sparse reward task is super challenging for a guided level generator.
-While Domain Randomization performs decently, minimax performs worse than PAIRED. \item Figure \ref{fig:results_mg}: With respect to zero-shot transfer results, DIPLR is clearly better than PLR$^\bot$ in every one of the testing scenarios.
-This clearly indicates the utility of diversity. \squishend
+Here are the key observations from both the figures:

+\begin{itemize} \item Figure \ref{fig:results_mg_iqm}: DIPLR surpasses all the benchmark approaches, and surpasses the leading best approach, PLR$^{\bot}$ by more than 20\% with regards to IQM and Optimality Gap. \item Figure \ref{fig:results_mg_iqm}: DIPLR$^-$ performs on par or better than PLR$^{\bot}$. \item Figure \ref{fig:results_mg_iqm}: PAIRED performs poorly, as the long horizon (60 steps) and sparse reward task is challenging for a guided level generator.
+While Domain Randomization performs decently, minimax performs worse than PAIRED. \item Figure \ref{fig:results_mg}: With respect to zero-shot transfer results, DIPLR is obviously better than PLR$^\bot$ in every one of the testing scenarios.
+This indicates the utility of diversity. \end{itemize}